ARM-software/acle/main/acle.md

 <vendor specific suffix> := `_` followed by token obtained from the tables below and prefixed with `M`
 ```

-Note, priority values do not affect mangling.
+Priority values do not affect mangling.

 If multiple features are requested then those shall be appended in lexicographic
 order and prefixed with `M`.
 The mangled name shall contain a unique set of